Cranberry scones are perfect for breakfast or a midday break.

 Oh my goodness…..cranberry season is in full swing!
 I always buy fresh berries and bake up a bundle.
 But I also throw a few bags directly into the freezer to use when fresh cranberries are no longer available.
 Fresh is the best, but frozen berries come in a close second.

 This year I have gone a bit crazy with fresh cranberries.
 I have bought a few bags every time I’ve gone to the store.
-I’ve made cranberry sauce for Thanksgiving, cranberry nut bars and cranberry apple bread.
+I’ve made cranberry sauce for Thanksgiving, cranberry nut bars, cranberry sweet rolls and cranberry apple bread.
 Every time I open the fridge, there are more cranberries just waiting to be used.

 I decided it was time to make cranberry scones.
 To make these a bit more delicate, I’ve finely chopped the cranberries.
 I mixed these scones in my food processor.
 It makes making scones pretty darned easy.